ttoleung/monsuke/README.md

 Download and perform technical analysis on US Fed Rates

-Written in OCaml, and PHP and mySQL
+Written in Python the data persistent, and PHP for web display.